 TrinityP3 UK is a founder signatory of the Pitch Positive Pledge launched jointly by the IPA and ISBA in May 2022.
 We are strong supporters of the Pledge’s objective to reduce the negative effects of the traditional pitch process on the mental health of staff when extra workloads and unreasonable deadlines are often imposed on agency and client teams alike.

-As a contribution to industry-wide improvements in the pitch process, we are preparing a series of papers to act as guides to making the most of the process.
+As a contribution to industry-wide improvements in the pitch process, we are preparing a series of papers to act as guides to agency selection.
 Our 20-year experience running pitches around the globe has given us plenty of insight into how to get the most from the process and improve the result with a successful client/agency relationship.

 The chemistry meeting is a key stage in any agency search process.
 We’ve written about it from the agency’s point of view, but it is equally important for the marketing team to get the most from this two-way exploration opportunity.